I work the line: What it’s like to assemble a 2019 Volvo S60

 Owen Kowalski motions me over toward some fragile-looking glass while he explains how I can get through the next half-hour without breaking things and making his day go sour.
-His red beard gets wide with a smile, and he looks relieved when he hears I’ve done a little some of this before.
+His red beard gets wide with a smile, and he looks relieved when he hears I’ve done a little of this before.

 It’s Owen’s first car assembly gig.
 In his before life, he made pizzas: First the crust, then the sauce, then the cheese, then the toppings.
 He got his job building Volvo S60 sedans at the company’s new factory in South Carolina by explaining the assembly process and quality control of pizza during his job interview.